 4. Provide “Inside” Information

 People love to be in the know.
 They also like to be the first person to find the latest and greatest thing.
 Offer inside knowledge, and you’re offering your audience “social currency.”
 Often, these pieces of content create a new spin on an old topic.
 They also frequently open up the door to a new world, so to speak — such as a letter from a stay-at-home mom to a “working” mom.

 5. Promote Your Content

-In order for content to go viral, someone has to see it.
+For content to go viral, someone has to see it.
 Not only that, someone has to see it and find it interesting enough to share.
 Make sure you’re adequately promoting your content once it’s published.
 Share it on your social media networks and ask your family and friends to share it, feature it on your blog, outreach to heavy hitters in the industry it’s related to and ask if they’ll share it.
 After all, people can’t share your content if they can’t find it.
-Make sure you’re also optimizing your content for SEO, so it appears in search engines.
+Make sure you’re also optimising your content for SEO, so it appears on search engines.

-While all these tips are helpful, there really is no magic formula for why one piece of content about cuddling toddlers and dogs goes viral, while a similar video doesn’t.
-One thing is clear, anyone can create content that goes viral.
+While all these tips are helpful, there is no magic formula for why one piece of content about cuddling toddlers and dogs goes viral, while a similar video doesn’t.
+One thing is clear; anyone can create content that goes viral.
 It doesn’t matter if you’re an audit service, or an energy drink company.
-As long as you create quality, interesting content that appeals to human emotion in some way, your content has as good a chance as any to go viral.
+As long as you create quality, engaging content that appeals to human emotion in some way, your content has as good a chance as any to go viral.